arthurspk/arthurspk/README.md

 [![Discord Badge](https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/NbMQUPjHz7)
 [![Telegram Badge](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/arthurguiadev)

 I'm passionate about technology!
 I first encountered computers when I was 7 years old, and since then, I've been discovering more about this wonderful field.
 I love the opportunities technology offers and the idea of making people's lives easier.
-I dream of traveling the world, sharing my knowledge and gaining new experiences.
-I believe knowledge is something everyone should have access to, and I'd love to experience traveling the world for a while.
+I dream of traveling the world, sharing my knowledge and gaining new experiences and insights.
+I believe knowledge is something everyone should have access to, and I'd also like to experience traveling the world for a while while working on my projects.

 I have knowledge in: JavaScript, TypeScript, Node.js, AWS, Serverless, DynamoDB, GraphQL, React, Gatsby, Python, MongoDB, SQL, MySQL, API Rest, HTML, CSS, SaSS, Bootstrap, Wordpress, Git, Docker, Linux, MacOS, Windows, Figma, Photoshop.